 - Proper grammar in writing acts as a segue into effective verbal communication skills.

-- It is often a sign of intelligence and education, and others may use it to form a positive impression of the writer.
+- It is often a sign of intelligence and education.
+Others may use it to form a positive impression of the writer.

-There are no shortcuts to proper language and grammar skills, but once a student has mastered the variety of rules for good grammar, the skills will remain with them for a lifetime.
+There are no shortcuts to proper language and grammar skills.
+However, once mastered, the skills will remain with them for a lifetime.
 Yes, grammar is still important, and this fact must be communicated to students of all ages.